DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-mentoring-discovery-phase-user-needs.md

 {{ appUserNeed({
   description: "As an ITT mentor,
-I need to secure time away from timetable, so that I can complete the appropriate amount of training for my needs, and I have the time to work my trainee regularly.”
+I need to secure time away from timetable, so that I can complete the appropriate amount of training for my needs, and I have the time to work my trainee regularly."
 }) }}

 {{ appUserNeed({
   description: "As an ITT mentor,
-I need to begin my training before my mentor starts their placement, so that I can spread my mentor training over a longer period and thus alleviate pressure on timetable, as well as ensuring I feel prepared to mentor.”
+I need to begin my training before my mentor starts their placement, so that I can spread my mentor training over a longer period and thus alleviate pressure on timetable, as well as ensuring I feel prepared to mentor."
 }) }}

 {{ appUserNeed({